Brigitte Klump: Private plaintiff before the United Nations

 Klump's second book appeared in 1981.
 It was entitled "Freiheit hat keinen Preis: ein deutsch-deutscher Report" (loosely: "Freedom has no price: an inter-German report").
 It set out how the idea of involving the United Nations in attempts to free her nephew had originated from discussions with a family friend who was an Argentinian diplomat.
 She had then contacted Rüdiger von Wechmar, the West German ambassador to the United Nations, who had sent her with her petition to the UN General Secretariat.
-Her further researches with UN officials in Geneva indicated that a petition on account of a single detainee was unlikely to progress very far, and that she should try and aggregate at least 20 cases that might be bundled together in a joint application.
+Her further research with UN officials in Geneva indicated that a petition on account of a single detainee was unlikely to progress very far, and that she should try and aggregate at least 20 cases that might be bundled together in a joint application.
 Reports now appeared in the West German press that a housewife had found a "hole in the [Berlin] wall".
 She received thousands of pleas for help, and she very quickly assembled a first dossier concerning 23 (East) German citizens identified as deserving of release from political imprisonment.
 This first joint application was submitted early in 1981.
 East Germany found itself in the dock at the United Nations.
 For the first time, the UN was concerning itself with cases of human rights abuse in the German Democratic Republic.